-- Currently in 12th grade and on track for graduation with a minimum GPA of 2.00 in college courses - Retained 5th year seniors do not qualify - Must have taken at least one of the college courses listed in the Educator Pathway listing during the senior year - Must have an Individual Career and Academic Plan (ICAP) that reflects the teacher/educator pathway prior to declaring intent to participate in TREP - Must declare an approved teacher/educator major at UCCS or MSUD - Must not need developmental courses for the selected major - Approved by high school and District 20 College and Career Services - 2-year limit No prior TREP participation before the initial entry year
+- Currently in 12th grade and on track for graduation with a minimum GPA of 2.00 in college courses.
+Retained 5th year seniors do not qualify. - Must have taken at least one of the college courses listed in the Educator Pathway listing during the senior year or have transcribed UCCS credit for one or both Teacher Cadet courses offered through D20.
+Students who qualify for TREP through Teacher Cadet are only eligible to apply for TREP participation at UCCS. - Must have an Individual Career and Academic Plan (ICAP) that reflects the teacher/educator pathway prior to declaring intent to participate in TREP. - Must declare an approved teacher/educator major at UCCS or MSU Denver. - Must not need developmental courses for the selected major. - Approved by high school and District 20 College and Career Services. - 2-year limit No prior TREP participation before the initial entry year.

-Educator Pathway Coursework
+TREP Educator Pathway Coursework